 EPS = (Service Period * Last drawn Basic Salary) / 70

 At Tamãrõ HR we partner with firms to help them manage their HR functions in the right way.
 The team at Tamãrõ HR has experienced professionals to help you with all your HR needs from Consulting, Recruitment to HR Operations.
-To know more contact us - email@example.com
+To know more contact mail to - email@example.com

 Follow for regular HR and Labour Law updates